pythonnz/curated-lists/Books-for-NZ-Libraries.md

 ## The Idea

-To curate a NZPUG recommended list of Python books that would enable any member of the general public to pick up Python at a given point and progress in their understanding of Python from then on, just by moving from one book to the next in the library's Python collecion.
+To curate a NZPUG recommended list of Python books that would enable any member of the general public to pick up Python at a given point and progress in their understanding of Python from then on, just by moving from one book to the next in the library's Python collection.

 ## What needs to be done?